Identify the Story to Make Your Writing Process More Effective

 Here are two tips to focus your ideas during step one of prewriting.

-Identify your central message.
+Identify the central message.

 For instance, my dissertation work studied how the bacterium Bacillus anthracis gathered iron using a small molecule called a siderophore.
 Siderophores are exported and used to scavenge insoluble iron from the environment.
 One of the siderophores that B. anthracis uses is called petrobactin.
 So, when I was planning my dissertation defense the central message for my talk was: